JonatanBonjour/FeatureAnalysis/README.md

    - `analyze_feature()`: This function conducts a thorough analysis of a specific feature, including generating plots, computing statistics, and compiling the results into a PDF report.

 ## Usage
-- Import the required libraries and set up the notebook environment.
-- Load or create your DataFrame.
-If you are using your own data, ensure it has the necessary columns as shown in the sample DataFrame.
-- Call the `analyze_feature()` function with your DataFrame, the feature you want to analyze, and the directory path to save the output.
+Refer to the example provided in the example_notebook.
+Use the analyze_feature() function, passing in your DataFrame, the specific feature you wish to analyze, and the directory path where you want the output (plots and pdf) to be saved.

-## Output
-- The notebook saves various plots and a PDF report containing the analysis results in the specified directory.